ehowey/gatsby-theme-catalyst/README.md

   Gatsby Theme Catalyst
 </h1>

 Gatsby Theme Catalyst is deprecated and will not be updated to Gatsby v4!
 For a full statement about the reasons why see [www.gatsbycatalyst.com](https://www.gatsbycatalyst.com/).
-I will continue to respond to issues here as needed.
+All docs remain available on the website and I will continue to respond to issues here as needed.